 The challenged claims relate to a drive mechanism for dispensing medicine from a pen-type injector.
 The claims broadly recite a six-component structure that forms the mechanism.
-Those components include structural elements that are themselves claimed broadly.
 As shown below, however, each component and its structural elements were already known and commonly used in the art.
-What differences exist between are merely "[t]he combination of familiar elements according to known methods."
-KSR Int'l Co. v.
-Teleflex Inc., 550 U.S. 398, 416 (2007).
 The challenged claims are therefore unpatentable.

-B. The '486 Patent
+B. The '486 Patent2